As an organisation we’ve made great strides forward, and are acknowledged as a leading-edge employer when it comes to LGBT+ equality.

 In 2020, we launched our #AlwaysProud campaign because for us, Pride isn’t a month in the calendar, it’s an all-year celebration of sexualities and identities.

 We continue to push the boundaries in our marketing and advertising, making it much more inclusive and representative of our customers.

 We are committed to providing a safe and supportive working environment for all colleagues and the way in which they wish to express their gender identity.
-We have a specialist support team who have received specific training and are experts in the field of transgender and transitioning at work.
+We have specially trained advisors in our HR function who have received specific training and are experts in the field of transgender and transitioning at work.